Fashion

 Fair Trade — No Nasties

-Work Ethic – Pero by Aneeth Arora
+Work Ethic — Péro

-100 Per Cent Organic – Upasana
+100-per-cent Organic — Upasana

 Vintage — Viange Vintage

-After stumbling upon beautiful vintage jewellery pieces on a trip, siblings Mehek and Shikha decided to introduce vintage jewellery in the Indian market.
+After stumbling upon beautiful vintage jewellery pieces on a trip, siblings Mehek and Shikha Agarwal decided to introduce vintage jewellery to the Indian market.
 Vintage, as a theme, has stood the test of time and continues to adorn our lives in many ways.
 The 1990s vintage theme dominates a major part of their collection as they believe that the pieces in that era were rich in quality and are symbolic of that time.
 Every piece is marked with the brand logo of legendary fashion houses like Chanel, Christian Dior, Christian Lacroix, Fendi, Elizabeth Taylor, etc and narrates its own tale, thus chronicling the journey of beauty in its own way.